Pictures, Poems and Songs

 where death is just a fact of life and no one worries when

-where no one dreams of winter, and no one wakes up cold
+where no one sleeps all winter, and no one wakes up cold

 where everyone lies sweating from the passion in their soul